Life Insurance Private Credit Risk 2026: Is Your Policy Actually Safe? (What You Need to Know)

 Q1: Should I be worried about my life insurance policy because of private credit news in 2026?

-The short answer is: monitor, don't panic.
+Monitor, don't panic.
 No major U.S. life insurer has failed due to private credit exposure as of April 2026.
-While it's true that life insurers have significantly increased their private credit holdings over the past decade — reaching about 10% of total assets industry-wide — regulators are actively increasing oversight, and ratings agencies like Fitch do not currently expect widespread rating pressure under their base case.
+While it's true that life insurers have significantly increased their private credit holdings over the past decade, reaching about 10% of total assets industry-wide, regulators are actively increasing oversight, and ratings agencies like Fitch do not currently expect widespread rating pressure under their base case.
 The most productive response is to verify your specific insurer's financial rating through AM Best or S&P, and to understand what your state's guaranty association covers if you ever need that protection.

 Q2: How do I check if my life insurance company is financially stable in 2026?

-The most accessible way is to look up your insurer's financial strength rating at AMBest.com — the most insurance-specific rating agency — where ratings are available for free.
+The most accessible way is to look up your insurer's financial strength rating at AMBest.com, where ratings are available for free.
 An A- or higher from AM Best is generally considered strong.
 You can also search for your insurer on the NAIC's Consumer Information Source at content.naic.org/consumer, which shows licensing status, complaint data, and financial filings.
-For insurers affiliated with private equity firms, it's worth checking whether their private credit allocations are disclosed and what percentage of total assets they represent — the NAIC's new 2026 reporting requirements are making this more transparent than before.
+For insurers affiliated with private equity firms, it's worth checking whether their private credit allocations are disclosed and what percentage of total assets they represent.
+The NAIC's new 2026 reporting requirements are making this more transparent than before.

 Q3: What happens to my life insurance policy if the company goes bankrupt?